Enjoy a trip to Robert's gallery in Thixendale | What's on - Visiting info - Opening times - Directions

 It's not always easy to watch woodpecker chicks because these birds tend to nest in dark woodland or high up inaccessible trees.
 But one year a friend of mine told me about a woodpecker nest in an isolated tree and I decided to build a hide to photograph it.
 I stacked potato boxes on top of one another and then placed my hide on the top of this tower, at eye-level to the nest.
 It was fascinating watching the parent birds feed their chicks on a diet of insects and worms.
 But the most incredible moment of all was the day the chicks fledged.
 I watched the adult male refuse to feed its chick until it took its first hesitant flight, and then after it had taken the leap of faith and flung itself into the air, the male rewarded it with a meal.

-Framed Size: 26.5″ x 21.25″ Image Size: 14″ x 10″There was more drama in the skies to paint before the year was out.
-This picture was inspired by a photograph I took some years ago of a sparrowhawk sitting on top of a fence post with a woodpecker perched on the same post, just centimetres below it.
+This painting was inspired by a photograph I took some years ago of a sparrowhawk sitting on top of a fence post with a woodpecker perched on the same post, just centimetres below it.
 The woodpecker held itself stock-still and in this way it escaped detection.
 Moments before I took the photograph, the sparrowhawk had been chasing this woodpecker.
 In this painting I wanted to capture the drama of that chase: just as the two birds clashed in mid-air, before the woodpecker made its escape.

 9 Mallards

-The painting above captured the spirit of this Christmas and headlined my winter exhibition which was all about how wildlife cope in winter.
-I was inspired to paint the scene by one very cold winter when I watched these three drakes and a mallard jostle for jostle for position on an old post and rail fence.
+I was inspired to paint this scene after watching these three drakes and a mallard jostle for jostle for position on an old post and rail fence.
 They were so comical, I thought they were asking to have their story told!

 10 Red Stag